liuchengxu/space-vim/README.md

     ```bash
     # For Vim
-    $ ln -s ~/.space-vim/init.vim ~/.vimrc
+    $ ln -s ~/.cSpaceVim/init.vim ~/.vimrc

     # For NeoVim
-    $ ln -s ~/.space-vim/init.vim ~/.config/nvim/init.vim
+    $ ln -s ~/.cSpaceVim/init.vim ~/.config/nvim/init.vim

     # Both for Vim and NeoVim
-    $ cp ~/.space-vim/init.spacevim ~/.spacevim
+    $ cp ~/.cSpaceVim/init.spacevim ~/.spacevim
     ```

-5. Open vim, then space-vim will automatically detect and install the missing plugins.
+5. Open vim, then cSpaceVim will automatically detect and install the missing plugins.
 If auto-installation fails unexpectly, please try running `:PlugInstall` manually.

 ## Customize

-You can use `.spacevim` in your home directory to customize space-vim, where you can enable the existing layers, add your extra plugins and private configurations.
+You can use `.spacevim` in your home directory to customize cSpaceVim, where you can enable the existing layers, add your extra plugins and private configurations.

 If `.spacevim` does not exist, vanilla vim will be loaded!
 Refer to [init.spacevim](init.spacevim) as an example.